Jonathan Majors: 2023–present: Post-assault conviction, hiatus and return

 On December 18, 2023, following his harassment and assault conviction, Marvel Studios announced that they would be parting ways with Majors.
 He was originally set to appear in Avengers: The Kang Dynasty and Avengers: Secret Wars.
 Marvel met with actor Colman Domingo about potentially joining the MCU and replacing Majors as Kang, though Domingo declined, as he did not want to be cast as a replacement for another actor; he would eventually be cast as Norman Osborn in the animated series Your Friendly Neighborhood Spider-Man.
-The Kang Dynasty was reworked into Avengers: Doomsday, with the main antagonist changed to Doctor Doom, played by veteran MCU actor Robert Downey Jr. He was also dropped from a planned film about Dennis Rodman titled 48 Hours in Las Vegas.
+The Kang Dynasty was reworked into Avengers: Doomsday, with the main antagonist changed to Doctor Doom, played by veteran MCU actor Robert Downey Jr. Majors was also dropped from a planned film about Dennis Rodman titled 48 Hours in Las Vegas.

+On June 20, 2024, it was announced that Majors would star in an upcoming supernatural revenge thriller titled Merciless, to be directed by Martin Villeneuve, brother of Denis Villeneuve.

 On June 21, 2024, Majors received the Perseverance Award which, per the Hollywood Unlocked Impact Awards, is "given to an individual who has shown that no matter what adversity they face, they will continue to aspire to inspire."

-On June 20, 2024, it was announced that Majors would star in an upcoming supernatural revenge thriller titled Merciless, to be directed by Martin Villeneuve, brother of Denis Villeneuve.
+On May 6, 2025, it was announced that Majors would star as "Vernon Threat" in the action film True Threat, which is set to be directed and written by Gerard McMurray, who previously worked as a producer on the John Wick franchise.
+The film is also being produced by radio host/television personality Charlamagne Tha God.

+On October 26, 2025, it was announced that Majors and his wife, Meagan Good, were collaborating with mental health advocate Najah Elessie on a short film titled Wounds to Wisdom, designed to raise awareness about mental health within the Black community, particularly among Black men.
+The film premiered at the 2026 Martha's Vineyard African American Film Festival.
+Majors is also credited with writing the film's story.

+On February 27, 2026, it was announced that Majors would star in an upcoming action film, directed by Kyle Rankin and produced by conservative influencer Ben Shapiro, for The Daily Wire.
+In March 2026, IATSE called a strike against the production over poor safety and labor conditions.
+Majors, who continued filming despite the strike, fell six feet out of a window, alongside his co-star, the latter of whom required stitches in his hand.
+The film, Run Hide Fight: Infidels, is a standalone sequel to 2020's Run Hide Fight and was released on September 16, 2026.